Skip to main content

 Can I still recover damages if I entered an intersection on a yellow light in NC?

-Entering an intersection on a yellow light is legal in NC -- yellow means caution, not stop.
-However, the other driver's insurance company may argue you should have stopped.
-If they show you accelerated to beat the light or entered when it was no longer safe, they may use this as a contributory negligence defense.
+Entering an intersection on yellow is legal in NC -- it is not a traffic violation.
+However, the insurance company may still argue the circumstances made your yellow-light entry negligent.
+If you accelerated to beat the light or entered when it was not safe to clear the intersection, they may use this as a contributory negligence argument.
+Witnesses who observed your speed and the signal timing are the most useful evidence in yellow-light disputes.

 Are intersection accidents more dangerous than other types of crashes?